HB-4770

 Plain Language

-Licensed professionals face four categorical prohibitions on AI use: AI may not (1) make independent therapeutic decisions, (2) directly interact with clients in any form of therapeutic communication, (3) generate treatment plans or therapeutic recommendations without the licensed professional's review and approval, or (4) detect emotions or mental states for diagnostic, therapeutic, or treatment purposes or to target or manipulate a person's mental or emotional state.
-The emotion-detection prohibition is notably broad — it covers both clinical use (emotion detection for diagnosis) and manipulative use (targeting emotional states).
-The overall framing limits AI use to administrative and supplementary support only, with the professional retaining full decisional authority.
+Licensed professionals are prohibited from allowing AI to: (1) make independent therapeutic decisions; (2) directly interact with clients in therapeutic communication; (3) generate therapeutic recommendations or treatment plans without the professional's review and approval; or (4) detect emotions or mental states for diagnostic, therapeutic, or treatment purposes, or to target or manipulate a person's mental or emotional state.
+AI use is constrained to administrative and supplementary support as defined in subsection (b).
+This is a comprehensive enumeration of prohibited AI autonomous functions in the clinical mental health context — the professional must remain in the loop for all clinical activities.

 Statutory Text